wcdawn/wcdawn.github.io/02_publications.md

 ## Articles

+- **Dawn, William C.** "A Benchmark for Neutron Kinetics Methods in Hexagonal Geometry."
+Nuclear Science and Engineering, 2024.
+DOI: [`10.1080/00295639.2024.2396173`](https://doi.org/10.1080/00295639.2024.2396173)

+- **Dawn, William C.**, "Initial Validation of SIMULATE5-K and the CMS5 Reactor Modeling Suite with the SPERT-III Experiments" Proceedings of PHYSOR 2024, 2024.
+San Fransisco, CA. DOI: [`10.13182/PHYSOR24-43302`](https://doi.org/ 10.13182/PHYSOR24-43302)

 - **Dawn, William C.**, Gerardo Grandi, and Tamer Bahadir.
 "Development and Benchmarking of SIMULATE5-K-VVER."
 Annals of Nuclear Energy, 2023.
 Accepted for Publication.

 - **Dawn, William C.** and Tamer Bahadir.
 "Development and Benchmarking of Transient Nodal Code SIMULATE5-K Neutron Kinetics Solver for VVERs and Hexagonal Geometries."
 Proceedings of M&C 2023, 2023.
 Niagara Falls, Ontario.
-[Text.]()https://www.researchgate.net/publication/374083503_Development_and_Benchmarking_of_Transient_Nodal_Code_SIMULATE5-K_Neutron_Kinetics_Solver_for_VVERs_and_Hexagonal_Geometries
+[Text.](https://www.researchgate.net/publication/374083503_Development_and_Benchmarking_of_Transient_Nodal_Code_SIMULATE5-K_Neutron_Kinetics_Solver_for_VVERs_and_Hexagonal_Geometries)

 - **Dawn, William C.** and Scott Palmtag.
 "Solving the Neutron Transport Equation for Microreactor Modeling Using Unstructured Meshes and Exascale Computing Architectures."
 Nuclear Science and Engineering, 2023.
 DOI: [`10.1080/00295639.2023.2189510`](https://doi.org/10.1080/00295639.2023.2189510)